ArcaneMage/javalaboratories-java-extensions/README.md

 ### Reducers
 `Reducers` are collectors but with a difference.
 Most of them return `Stream` objects, and so it is possible to continue functional programming within a stream context.
-Many of the `Collectors` methods have been implemented in `Reducers` class, again as a possible "drop-in" replacement for `Collectors` class.
+Many of the `Collectors` methods have been implemented in `Reducers` class, again as a possible "drop-in" replacement for `Collectors` class. `Reducers` also support a comprehensive set of statistical calculations such as mean, median, mode, standard deviation and much more.
+Expect to see an expansion of statistical functions in this area over the coming days.

 ```
         List<String> strings = Arrays.asList("9","7","5","76","2","40","101");